msa-em/nanocartography/01_introduction.md

 ability to flip and rotate positional data when moving a sample to a different microscope.

-Since the invention of electron microscopy (Mulvey, 1996, Knoll and Ruska, 1932), not only did the physical observation of microstructures become important (e.g., shape, size, and morphology), but so too did relating the crystallographic knowledge to those microstructures.
+Since the invention of electron microscopy {cite:p}`mulvey1996ernst, knoll1932elektronenmikroskop`, not only did the physical observation of microstructures become important (e.g., shape, size, and morphology), but so too did relating the crystallographic knowledge to those microstructures.
 The spatial resolution of transmission electron microscopes (TEM) opened an entirely new world as compared to X-ray and spectroscopic techniques.
-It lead to the discovery and confirmation of deoxyribonucleic acid (DNA) in the 1950s (Watson and Crick, 1953), and is currently providing materials researchers the ability to examine crystals atom-by-atom (Meyer et al., 2008) as well as to move atoms one by one to create larger structures at the atomic scale (Dyck et al., 2018).
-The push towards picometer resolution a short 80 years after its introduction has been rivaled by few technologies for volumetric analysis such as atom probe tomography (Blavette et al., 1993, Cerezo et al., 1988).
+It lead to the discovery and confirmation of deoxyribonucleic acid (DNA) in the 1950s {cite:p}`watson1953molecular`, and is currently providing materials researchers the ability to examine crystals atom-by-atom {cite:p}`meyer2008imaging` as well as to move atoms one by one to create larger structures at the atomic scale {cite:p}`dyck2018building`.
+The push towards picometer resolution a short 80 years after its introduction has been rivaled by few technologies for volumetric analysis such as atom probe tomography {cite:p}`blavette1993tomographic, cerezo1988application`.
 Yet, the ever-expanding spectral, structural, and crystallographic techniques available in the TEM still make it the most versatile and attractive analysis technique for a wide range of research fields.